This is such a comforting scalloped potato casserole recipe. I’ve been eating this delicious casserole since, well, forever.

 And I say, “Enough!!
 Enough of just having scalloped potatoes at events.
-It must be served regularly.
+They must be served regularly.
 Regularly, I say!
 Now, run out and get the ingredients for this delish dish and help do your part to make this a reality!!!”

-On to this scalloped potato casserole recipe
+How to make scalloped potato casserole

 There are only 4 ingredients.
 Yay!

 Some shredded sharp cheddar cheese, sliced onions, cream of celery soup and the star of the show……

 The potatoes.
 I peeled 3 potatoes but I only used two of them.

 One of my favorite things to eat when I was a little girl was mashed potatoes.
 Whenever I thought of them, I would see a bowl of fluffy whiteness in a blinding spotlight and hear trumpets blaring in the background!

 At dinner, I would have more potatoes on my plate than anything else.
 I loved them.
 I still really like them, but I don’t eat them as much anymore.
 Just at holidays.
 Maybe it’s because I would eat them like I did when I was a kid and now, I not only like a more balanced meal but I like my waistline. 😉